scottskinn/python_portfolio/README.md

 ## Description

-This is a site that show cases some of my projects I am currently pursuing a career in web development.
+This is a site that show cases some of my projects.
+I am currently pursuing a career in web development as a Frontend Developer.

-Portfolio made from Udemy's Complete Python Developer - Zero to Mastery course

-## built With
+## Built With

+- JavaScript
+- Python
+- Flask

 ## Usage